LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Communication Training Tomorrow! (no, not really)](https://medium.com/@JBunky/communication-training-tomorrow-no-not-really-8b216d8cb9a3) - by Jen Bunk.
 Takeaway: Commmunication trainings, and communication skills, aren't enough to fix cultural issues.
 You need to go deeper and explore where your systems are failing.

 - [11 Top Tips for a Successful Technical Presentation](https://www.hanselman.com/blog/11TopTipsForASuccessfulTechnicalPresentation.aspx) - by Scott Hanselman.
 Takeaway: detail-oriented tips ranging from font type/size to being mindful of your distracting personal habits.

+- [Etsy's Charter of Mindful Communication](http://larahogan.me/blog/charter-mindful-communication/) - by Lara Hogan and Etsy's Culture & Engagement team.
+Takeaway: When engaging with someone, keep it REAL—"Reflect on the dynamics in the room;
+Elevate the conversation; Assume best intentions; Listen to learn."

 - [42 Things Non-Front-Liners Misunderstand](https://hackernoon.com/40-things-non-front-liners-misunderstand-fcb2f55088f9) - by John Cutler.
 Takeaway: "It is unfair to expect people who haven’t worked on the front lines in software development to just get it.
 Just as, I’m guessing, it is hard for developers and UXers to grok sales and marketing, being a CEO, and working in HR.
 Assuming malice is a big mistake.
 We all want great outcomes for our respective businesses, but have a hard time bridging the divide."